-Erica advises clients in a wide range of complex matters, particularly commercial antitrust litigation and pharmaceutical patent litigation.
-She has substantial experience in all phases of trial court litigation, as well as at the appellate level, including representing clients at trial and during pretrial proceedings in high-stakes litigation matters, arguing and drafting dispositive motions in federal court, taking and defending both fact and expert depositions, and leading discovery matters.
+Erica Sutter represents clients in a wide range of complex matters, particularly commercial antitrust litigation and pharmaceutical patent litigation.
+She has substantial experience in all phases of trial court litigation, as well as at the appellate level, including: representing clients at trial and during pretrial proceedings in high-stakes litigation matters; arguing and drafting dispositive motions in federal court; taking and defending both fact and expert depositions; and leading discovery matters.

-Prior to joining Fenwick, Erica was an associate in the global competition and antitrust group of a leading international law firm.
+Prior to joining Fenwick & West, Erica was an associate in the global competition and antitrust group of a leading international law firm.
 She also previously worked at bio-fabrication startup Modern Meadow, where her responsibilities included working with outside counsel on the company’s patent and trademark applications.
 As an undergraduate, Erica was also involved in research relating to stem cells, including induced pluripotent stem cells, at North Carolina State University College of Veterinary Medicine and at the University College London.